-In addition, we intend to enter into the Stockholders Agreement with the Refinitiv Owners in connection with this offering.
-This agreement will grant the Refinitiv Owners the right to designate nominees to our board of directors subject to the maintenance of certain ownership requirements in us.
-See "Certain Relationships and Related Party Transactions - Related Party Transactions Entered Into in Connection With This Transaction - Stockholders Agreement" for additional information.
+In addition, pursuant to the Stockholders Agreement with the Refinitiv Owners, the Refinitiv Owners have the right to designate nominees to our board of directors subject to the maintenance of certain ownership requirements in us.
+See "Certain Relationships and Related Party Transactions - Related Party Transactions Entered Into in Connection With the IPO - Stockholders Agreement" for additional information.